darrylb757/project-terraform-aws/README.md

 This folder manages environment isolation, a best practice in enterprise cloud deployments.

-Each environment (dev, staging, production) contains its own Terraform root module — allowing you to safely deploy independent versions of the same architecture.
+Each environment (dev, staging, production) contains its own Terraform root module.
+Allowing me to safely deploy independent versions of the same architecture.

 🔑 /envir/bootstrap — Terraform Backend Setup